<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Although scheduled delivery requires advanced planning and logistics, there are several reasons why you should offer it to your customers:

-#1 Improved customer experience
+#1 Improved Customer Experience

 Regardless of which delivery option customers end up choosing, allowing them to schedule the time of arrival means they won’t have to spend an entire day waiting for their order to arrive.